to EPA Tier 4 compliance

 Act now to learn more and share what you know!

-- Become knowledgeable about the coming EPA Tier 4 Standard.
+- Become knowledgeable about the EPA’s Tier 4 standards.

-- Educate your leadership team and financial stakeholders about Tier 4 and the possible impact it may have on your equipment purchasing plans.
+- Educate your leadership team and financial stakeholders about Tier 4 and the impact it will have on your equipment purchasing plans.

 - Understand the availability for both existing and new Tier 4 technology solutions and how it may influence your options and decisions starting in 2013.